 A warm bath or shower before bed will send messages to your brain to try to lower you temperature and this will help you get into deeper sleep.
 The warmth will relax muscles in preparation for sleep.

-- Some research shows that the smell of lavender helps people sleep deeper.
+Finally, some research shows that the smell of lavender helps people sleep deeper.

-The Bedroom and the Bed
+Your Bedroom and Your Bed

 If possible, do not do any stressful activities in your bedroom (i.e. work).
 Keep your room as a sanctuary for sleep and relaxation only.
 This trains your brain to start shutting down and get ready for sleep as you enter the room.